High-Performance-Computing/Project/TransferLearning.md

 ## CIFAR-100

-This dataset contains 100 classes containing 600 images each.
+<p align="justify"> This dataset contains 100 classes containing 600 images each.
 The images are 32x32 colour images.
 There are 500 training images and 100 testing images per class.
 The 100 classes in the CIFAR-100 are grouped into 20 superclasses.
-Each image comes with a "fine" label (the class to which it belongs) and a "coarse" label (the superclass to which it belongs).
+Each image comes with a "fine" label (the class to which it belongs) and a "coarse" label (the superclass to which it belongs). </p>

 #### Superclasses	(Classes)
 - aquatic mammals	(beaver, dolphin, otter, seal, whale)